ICH Q3D Guideline For Elemental Impurities Testing & Risk Assessment

-ICH Q3D Guideline elemental impurity testing and toxicological risk assessment supporting your implementation of elemental impurity programs
+ICH Q3D Guideline elemental impurity testing services for pharmaceuticals and toxicological risk assessment to support the implementation or maintenance of your elemental impurity programs

-ICH Q3D promotes a risk-based approach to assessing the presence of elemental impurities in drug products and focusses on the assessment of actual toxicological risk to the patient as it relates to the relevant route of administration for a given drug product.
+The ICH Q3D guidance promotes a risk-based approach to assessing the presence of elemental impurities in drug products, focused on the assessment of actual toxicological risk to the patient as it relates to the relevant route of administration for a given drug product.
 The Guideline includes three parts: the evaluation of the toxicity data for potential elemental impurities; the establishment of a Permitted Daily Exposure (PDE) value for each element of toxicological concern; and, the application of a risk-based approach to control elemental impurities.
 The current version of this document is the ICH Q3D(R1) adopted March 2019 which included revision of the cadmium inhalation Permitted Daily Exposure (PDE).

 Our laboratories utilise inductively coupled–optical emission spectroscopy (ICP-OES) and inductively coupled–mass spectrometry (ICP-MS) to perform elemental impurity testing in accordance with pharmacopoeial procedures (such as USP General Chapter <232> and Chapter <233>), or suitable alternative procedures.
 Our scientists are skilled in the selection of method preparation (including microwave digestions) and instrumentation based on your products sample matrix and the required limit of quantitation (LOQ).
 Our toxicologists evaluate the generated data and perform toxicological assessments to help you understand the potential risks to patients due to exposure to elemental impurities in your drug products, derive relevant PDE values for the impurities (where necessary), and prepare written reports that can be submitted to regulatory authorities as needed.

-With over 20 years of experience in assessing elemental impurity contamination in drug substances, excipients, drug product manufacturing, and container closures, and with decades of experience in conducting toxicological risk assessments, our analytical scientists and toxicologists apply the right approaches for your samples.
+With nearly 30 years of experience in assessing elemental impurity contamination in drug substances, excipients, drug product manufacturing, and container closures, and with decades of experience in conducting toxicological risk assessments, our analytical scientists and toxicologists apply the right approaches for your samples.
 Our expertise can help you to address potential patient risks and overcome elemental impurity challenges through our cost effective and efficient services.
 Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards